tock/book/src/course/root-of-trust/encryption-service.md

 ## Submodule Overview

-We have three small milestones in this section, both of which build upon supplied starter code.
+We have three small milestones in this section, all of which build upon supplied starter code.

 1. Milestone one adds support for interacing with a dispatch/logging service, to